 Two key words are missing in that question.
 It should read, "Which college is best for you?"
 Your choices depend on your interests, career goals and academic record.
-Talk to your high school counselor about your options and attend the college fair at ICC on Wednesday, October 16th.
+Talk to your high school counselor about your options and attend the college fair at ICC (Fall 2020, more details to come).
 MHS students are allowed to use limited excused absences to attend a college campus visit.